iscwtkns/noisy-grover/README.md

 ---

+## 🔬 Noisy Simulation

+Using Qiskit's fake provider FakeLimaV2, the code could be run easily with realistic noise models, shown below.
+It was seen that when considering noise, the accuracy of the search algorithm is never 100% and it decays further in each period, not returning to the same peak accuracy.

+---

 ## 📊 Accuracy Graphs & Analysis

 Below are plots showing the **probability of success** vs **number of Grover iterations** for various configurations.